-Our Visitor Guide (PDF) contains a floor plan of all three levels and is a helpful planning tool for your visit.
+Our Visitor Guide (also available in Chinese, French, Japanese, Portuguese, and Spanish) contains a floor plan of all three levels and is a helpful planning tool for your visit.
 A version of this guide is also available in Spanish, Portuguese, Chinese, Japanese, and German at our Admission Desk.

 Average Length of Visit

 We recommend at least 1.5 to 2 hours to experience the New Bedford Whaling Museum.
 If you are interested in watching one of our 3D movies, we recommend adding on an additional 30-minutes to your visit time.
 Guests are welcome to leave the Museum and return multiple times throughout the day until closing time.
 If you plan to utilize this option, we recommend keeping your admission receipt.

 The Museum's visitation varies depending on holidays, school vacations, weather, and other factors.
 However, typically, the Museum is busiest from 11:00 AM to 2:00 PM.
 If you are curious about a specific day, please contact the Visitor Experience team at firstname.lastname@example.org or 617-997-0046 x.
 100 for more information.